 I make my own deodorant and will post the recipe on here soon.
 I put the deodorant into a small pot, and it lasted the full trip.

 I took my butterfly razor, with no blade in it.
 I then managed to buy a single blade for the trip and recycle it before I flew home.

-I wear vey minimal makeup anyways, but what I do wear was decanted into tiny jars, and was enough to last the duration of the trip.
+I wear very minimal makeup, but what I do wear was decanted into tiny jars and was enough to last the duration of the trip.

 I hope that passing on these tips will help to reduce the amount of excess packaging that can be created through travelling abroad!